 I want to talk about the biggest cause of problem behaviour and, of course, how to get the dog you dreamed of.

 Provide these needs... or suffer the consequences!

+One of the wonderful things about dog training is that it taps into many of your dog's needs.
 It provides that mental and physical stimulation that so many pets are missing from their daily lives, and it gives them that time spent learning and playing with their favourite person.

 Even better, most "tricks" that we can teach our dogs to perform also tap into some of their favourite dog behaviours, like retrieving, chasing, and tugging.

-Talk to your dog about everything, and take him everywhere you can.
+This communication will strengthen your bond beyond belief.
+Talk to your dog about everything, and take them everywhere you can.
 Make sure your dog gets out there and runs and jumps and plays.

-Before you even think of addressing the behaviour specifically, we need to be sure their needs have been met and they are set up to succeed.
+Until you have met your dog's needs, you have no reason to expect that your dog will be able or willing to meet yours.Before you even think of addressing the problem behaviour specifically, we need to be sure their needs have been met and they are set up to succeed.

 That's always the first step, whatever comes after.